 By fully immersing yourself for 42 days with a focus on white water canoeing expeditions, you will;

 - Travel through remote locations

 - Become Environmental Stewards

 - Develop Leadership Skills

-Gaining knowledge and experience by working with, and learning from a number of different industry professional with a vast array of personal and professional experiences.
+Gaining these skills will come from intense training blocks in the first 21 days of the program that will involve learning from a number of different industry professionals with a vast array of personal and professional experiences.
 Woven throughout various trainings and expeditions, we will have a variety of lessons on topics such as;